 Claiming dog bite compensation

-Note: in rare cases, we cannot offer “no win, no fee” agreement.
-But if this applies to you, your lawyer will let you know before you start your claim
+Note: in rare cases, we cannot offer conditional costs agreements.
+But if this applies to you, we will let you know before legal proceedings commence.

 How much compensation can I get?

-Some of the main things a solicitor will consider when negotiating your compensation will include.
+Some of the main things we will consider when negotiating your compensation will include.

 - Any time off work and lost earnings